cramonell/ICDD/Readme.md

 For further assistance, questions, or feedback, you can reach out to us by email to  [carlos.ramonell@upc.edu](mailto:carlos.ramonell@upc.edu)

-We appreciate your interest and contributions to the
+We appreciate your interest and contributions to the project!